Subject 6. Unemployment PDF Download

 Analysts also use other measures to get a better picture of the employment cycle.
 These measures include the size of payrolls, hours worked, and the use of temporary workers.

-Learning Outcome Statementsd. describe types of unemployment and measures of unemployment;
+Learning Outcome Statementsf. describe types of unemployment, and compare measures of unemployment;

 User Contributed Comments 7